tastapod/bddwiki/content/_index.md

 Interesting starting points:

 - {{%wiki Introduction %}}: A brief overview
-- {{%wiki TheBDDProcess %}}: A description of a development process using BDD
+- {{%wiki TheBddProcess %}}: A description of a development process using BDD
 - {{%wiki BehaviourDrivenAnalysis %}}: How do we approach analysis for BDD?
 - {{%wiki BehaviourDrivenProgramming %}}: What changes do we make to our approach to programming?
 - More {{%wiki DescriptionsOfBDD %}}: other ways of describing the cat-skinning process